Historical Book Tag Set

 Documentation

-The complete documentation for the DTD version of this Tag Set is available in the tag library http://dtd.nlm.nih.gov/book/historical/tag-library.
+The complete documentation for this Tag Set is available in the Tag Library https://dtd.nlm.nih.gov/book/historical/tag-library.

 The Tag Library contains the following sections: